🔥 Today Only: Save 30% on Premium — Offer Ends Soon! - Upgrade Now!

 Other Topics:

-The table and pie show the total value and sources of fish imports to the UK from 1990 to 2000.
-Summarize the information by selecting and reporting the main features, and make comparisons where relevant.
+The pie chart below shows how household spending was divided among six categories in a country in 2020.
+Summarise the information by selecting and reporting the main features, and make comparisons where relevant.
 Write at least 150 words.

-The pie charts below show the average household expenditures in Japan and Malaysia in the year 2010.
-Summarise the information by selecting and reporting the main features, and make comparisons where relevant.
+The pie charts below show usage share of desktop browsers in 2019 and 2021.
+Summarise the information by selecting and reporting the main features and make comparisons where relevant.

 See All